 In October 2014, the Company entered into a consulting agreement with a member of the Company's board of directors, who is also an employee of Cold Spring Harbor Laboratory ("CSHL"), to provide consulting services related to scientific research related to the development of antisense-based drugs, therapies, diagnostic and research tools, products, services and intellectual property.
-The Company recognized expenses of \$0.02 million each for the years ended December 31, 2020 and 2019.
+The Company recognized expenses of \$0.02 million for the year ended December 31, 2020.
 The initial term of this agreement was five years and the parties mutually agreed not to extend the consulting agreement in April 2020.